The elements of the solar system, (.) may be used to compute Cartesian coordinates and velocities of the planets. Here is how.

 Rotate line of nodes by longitude of the ascending node.

-The last four steps are matrix multiplies, if this makes the code or the analysis easier.
+The last four steps are matrix multiplies.